tiagoprn/tiagoprn/README.md

 ## What is available here

 I code and write A LOT on my spare time.
 My priorities are always changing, as I am curious and like tinkering with code and ricing my development workflow.

-So, here's a summary:
+Here's a summary:

 - **cookiecutters** for python scripts, flask and django.